 The negative estimate of δ in Table I may suggest that forecasters overreact to all new information observed (implying $\delta < 0$ for all public signals).
 However, Figure 2 shows that such uniformity does not exist.
 It presents estimates of δ from (3.3) using a variety of public signals.
 We divide this evidence into two types: (i) alternative survey measures of future inflation, similar to consensus forecasts (left-hand side panel), and (ii) other publicly observable time-series that are often used to predict inflation (right-hand side panel).
-We take the latter set of variables from the European Central Bank's published list of "important inflation indicators".22 To make our estimates comparable across series, all variables have been standardized, and have been signed such that an increase predicts higher inflation one year out.
+We take the latter set of variables from the European Central Bank's published list of "important inflation indicators", to tie our hands with respect to variable selection.23 A similar set of variables are used in Cecchetti (1995), Canova (2007), and Stock and Watson (2008), among many others.
+To make